Leap Day (Modern Family): Plot

 Jay (Ed O'Neill) and Gloria (Sofía Vergara) go to a bar to cheer on a soccer game.
 When one of the patrons gets competitive with Gloria, Jay takes her away to another table to avoid confrontation.
-Gloria wishes that Jay would have fought the patron and his manliness comes into question, especially later at home when he puts on a now-pink robe that was mixed in with red laundry.
-However, when Javier disappoints Manny by once again cancelling an planned trip, Gloria decides she prefers Jay being reasonable.
+Gloria wishes that Jay would have fought the patron, and his manliness comes into question, especially later at home when he puts on a now-pink robe that was mixed in with red laundry.
+However, when Javier disappoints Manny by once again cancelling a planned trip, Gloria decides she prefers Jay being reasonable.

-Mitchell decides to throw a last minute birthday cruise for Cameron with the whole family in attendance.
-However, the captain (John DiMaggio) says they will not all fit on the boat, mentioning that it was the largest available on only a two hour notice.
+Mitchell decides to throw a last-minute birthday cruise for Cameron with the whole family in attendance.
+However, the captain (John DiMaggio) says they will not all fit on the boat, mentioning that it was the largest available on only a two-hour notice.
 Cameron thinks Mitchell waited to the last minute to arrange the party while Gloria tries to reason with the captain.
 When the Captain gets confrontational with her, Jay gets confrontational with him despite Gloria telling him to calm down.
-When the captain makes a remark about Jay's age, an angry Gloria responds by punching him in the face; the Captain refuses to let any of them onto the boat and threatens to call the police while Cameron walks away upset.
+When the captain remarks on Jay's age, an angry Gloria responds by slapping him in the face so hard that the Captain refuses to let any of them onto the boat and threatens to call the police while Cameron walks away upset.
 When Phil mentions Cameron's sadness to Claire, she berates him over his understanding of emotions.
 Phil responds that it has been an emotional day for him as well because he could not do what he wanted, prompting the girls to give him a hug.

 When Mitchell tries to explain what happened to Cameron, Cameron berates him for being unable to throw a decent 10th birthday, to which Mitchell reminds him that he is actually 40.
 Cameron breaks down, and Mitchell sees that his sadness is over the fact that he is 40 and wanted to be 10 for his birthday.
-When Phil mentions to them all he wanted was to go to the amusement park, Mitchell decides to take Cameron there where the two have a great time.
-The Dunphys also go and the girls use their menstrual anger to pressure the trapeze attendant to allow Phil on.
+When Phil mentions to them all he wanted was to go to the amusement park, Mitchell decides to take Cameron there, where the two have a great time.
+The Dunphys also go, and the girls use their menstrual anger to pressure the trapeze attendant to allow Phil on.
 The girls then let their anger out playing Whac-A-Mole.